slackapi/java-slack-sdk/docs/guides/web-api-client-setup.md

 # API Client Installation

-Installing **slack-api-client** into your Java project is the first step to use Slack API clients.
+The first step to using the Slack API client is installing the **slack-api-client** module.
 This guide shows you how to set up using [Maven](https://maven.apache.org/), [Gradle](https://gradle.org/), and by building from source on your own.

 ## Prerequisites

-Getting OpenJDK 8 and higher LTS versions installed beforehand is required.
-As long as using a supported JDK version, this SDK should be working with any of OpenJDK distributions.
+[Installing OpenJDK 8 or higher LTS version](https://openjdk.java.net/install/) beforehand is required.
+As long as your using a supported JDK version, this SDK should be working with any OpenJDK distributions.

 ---